jst-qaml/risk-weaver/README.md

 show-risk command outputs the risk value of each image. show-risk-with-error command outputs the risk value and error type of each image.

-show-detection-image command displays the detection image with annotations.
-The left side of the image is the annotations of the ground truth, and the right side is the detection's one.
-The color of the bounding box is red when it is false negative or false positive, and green when it is true positive.

 ```bash
 $ risk-weaver-exe show-risk -s 0.4 -i 0.5  "coco annotation json file of ground truth" "coco result json file"|head
 #ImageId     Filename     Risk